sankalpkataria/videojs-angular-demo/README.md

 - `feature/custom-components` - this branch contains example for adding custom components to the video player. this branch adds a custom title bar and a button component.

+- `feature/custom-plugin` - this branch demonstrates the creation and usage of a custom plugin.
+It also demonstrates the use of ES6 classes for custom components and plugin creation.

 - `main` - this branch contains the merge of all feature branches.

 ## How to use